hdarparish/medical-record-system/README.md

 # Medical Record Management System

 ### Project Setup

 `npm install`to install all the dependencies

 To start the project

 For development mode enter `npm run dev`

 For regular mode `npm start`

 ### Database Setup

 Enter the below in DBeaver

 ```
-REATE DATABASE healthSystem
+CREATE DATABASE healthSystem
 USE healthSystem

 CREATE TABLE IF NOT EXISTS patients (
 	patientId int(9) NOT NULL,